andywenk/andy-wenk/static/about.md

 Hey there - finally, you found me here.
 This is my little space in the world wide web where I post stuff about various things that interest or concern me.
 My main interests are Computer Science and Software Development, Climate Change and IT Security.

 ### Hire Me!
+I am open for challenges!

 With being in the area of web-development for over 20 years, creating products, help building companies, create and lead teams and lucky to collect a lot of experience I am thrilled to help other people, communities, projects and companies to make them successful.
-Please find the links to my resume below in the section "work" to get to know me a bit better.
-You have a project you need support for?
+Please find the links to my resume below in the section _"Work"_ to get to know me a bit better.

+~
+_You have a project you need support for?
 You need to evaluate your hypothesis or plan?
-You need to create a team or you want to know how to make your teams and it's members more successful?
+You need to create a team or you want to know how to make your teams and it's members more successful?_
+~

 [Get in touch with me](mailto:post@andy-wenk.de){:target="_blank"} and let's talk!
 If it is not me who fits for the job - maybe I know someone who is.

 ### Work